 The College congratulates Denise Clark, who assumed the office of Chair of the ABA Section of Labor and Employment Law at the close of the Annual Meeting which took place earlier this month in Denver.
 Fellows were also elected to a number of Officer positions as well as to the Council.
 Congratulations to all!

 Alan Symonette (Philadelphia, PA) has been named President-Elect of the National Academy of Arbitrators.
 The announcement came after the organization’s annual membership meeting which took place on May 5th in Denver, CO.
 His presidency will start in May 2024.
 Other officers who were announced include Vice Presidents (1st term) Jeanne Vonhof and Sarah Garraty.
 Congratulations to all!

-Fellow Tom Roper (Vancouver, BC) received the Bora Laskin Award for 2022 for his almost fifty years of outstanding contributions to Canadian labor law.
-The award was established by the University of Toronto twenty years ago to honor the late Bora Laskin, former Chief Justice of the Supreme Court of Canada who was well-recognized in legal circles as a pre-eminent law scholar.
-Laskin was appointed to the Supreme Court of Canada in 1970 and named Chief Justice in 1973, serving fourteen years in total.
-Read more about Tom’s award as well as law partner and Fellow Delayne Sartison’s College induction here: EXPERIENCE SHOWS, AS TWO LEADING VANCOUVER LABOUR LAW COLLEAGUES RECEIVE PRESTIGIOUS RECOGNITION (yahoo.com).
+Thomas Roper, K.C., has received the Bora Laskin Award for 2022.
+This is one of Canada’s top law awards and recognizes Tom’s decades of outstanding contributions to Canadian labour law.
+The Bora Laskin Award itself was established by the University of Toronto twenty years ago in honour of the late Bora Laskin, former Chief Justice of the Supreme Court of Canada.
+Well-recognized in legal circles as a pre-eminent law scholar, Laskin was appointed to the Supreme Court of Canada in 1970 and named Chief Justice in 1973.